 Mark Duczman, design manager, said, “We used to manually punch the openings needed for the structures.
 We were forced to design based on the tooling available unless we chose to invest in more punches and dies.
 That limited us in the size and shape of the openings we could achieve.

 “The deformation that happened during the punching process was a problem.
 When the tube or pipe was deformed, it would limit where certain features, particularly those inside of the structure, could be placed.
-With the laser we don’t have that deformation occurring so we’re not limited to size or placement of the features.
+With the laser, we don’t have that deformation occurring so we’re not limited to size or placement of the features.
 We can make certain components fit inside the profiles where they couldn’t fit before.
 The liberties it gives for design are limitless.”

-ThermoEnergy is now able to change their designs and installations more easily which saves them time and in turn money.
+ThermoEnergy is now able to change their designs and installations more easily, which saves them time and in turn money.
 "The FABRI GEAR’s flexibility has allowed us to think of any design and we are able to create it" stated Loewen.
-This has allowed them more business opportunities because the vast range of materials and thicknesses that the FABRI GEAR 400 is able to cut.
+This has allowed them more business opportunities because of the vast range of materials and thicknesses that the FABRI GEAR 400 is able to cut.

-Loewen further explained, "Because the FABRI GEAR is so precise, we have less to worry about during the assembly and installation process".
+Loewen further explained, "Because the FABRI GEAR is so precise, we have less to worry about during the assembly and installation process."

 ThermoEnergy has been able to make their tube and pipe process a one man job, cutting the processing by two-thirds.
 “I was heavily involved with acquiring the tube laser because it made so much sense from a costing point of view,” said Loewen.
 “Anything that can reduce labor costs and material processing costs is a huge benefit to the company because we use so much steel.”

-Full article written by Sue Roberts and published in the November issue of Canadian Fabricating and Welding.
+Article published in the November issue of Canadian Fabricating and Welding.